 - Network timeout issues in case of remote logins

 - The system may consider all CAPS as non-CAPS.

-So, as a Tester you should be able to decipher the differences between following bug summary statements:
+So, as a Tester you should be able to decipher the differences while following the bug summary statements:

-- “Unable to login with correct username and password”
+- “Unable to log in with the correct username and password”

-- “Unable to login with correct username and password when the username or password contains a mix of CAPS and non-CAPS alphabets.”
+- “Unable to log in with the correct username and password, when the username or password contains a mix of CAPS and non-CAPS alphabets.”

-The latter is clearly more clear, descriptive of the problem and unambiguous.
-With this, you’re not only increasing your credibility as a tester, but also reporting the actual problem instead of a symptom.
+The latter is a very clear description of the problem and is unambiguous.
+With this, you not only increase your credibility as a tester but you are also reporting the actual problem instead of a symptom.

-Let us now look at each field in a bug report and discuss the important aspect of each one:
+Now, let’s take a look at each field involved in a bug report and discuss the important aspects of each one:

 #1.
 Bug Summary